 The teacup Yorkshire terrier can cause a surprise among its owners when it makes its way home.
 The Yorkie is known for being a prolific barker beyond the experience of most owners.
-Training when your Yorkie is young is the best option for eliminating the persistent barking this small dog breed has become known for.
+I must admit this can be pretty annoying, but remember that training your Yorkie starting from puppyhood is the best option for eliminating the persistent barking this small dog breed has become known for.

 The Bichon Frise is a small dog breed that has become known for its fluffy hair.
 The show cut has become the breed standard and limits shedding.
-The tight curls are reminiscent of the poodle, with these hypoallergenic dogs limiting their impact on your health.
+The tight curls are reminiscent of the poodle, and yes, they are also hypoallergenic dogs which limits their impact on your health.
 The popularity of the Bichon Frise has pushed prices upwards of $3,000, making this an investment for the future.

 The teacup Pekingese has been one of the most popular dogs with royal families for centuries.
 Experts believe the Pekingese to be one of the oldest domesticated small dog breeds.
 The lack of shedding can become a problem for the teacup Pekingese, which needs daily brushing to remove dead hairs.
 As a teacup Pekingese owner, you will need to have the patience to groom your pet pooch daily to keep the dead hairs from forming matted portions of her coat.